Loft Conversions in the UK - The Planning Process

-After an order has been placed for a loft conversion your information will be forwarded to one of our architects who will arrange an appointment to carry out a structural survey of your property.
-The information gathered from the survey will be used by the architect and structural engineer to prepare the plans and calculations.
-We have a number of architects constantly working on many projects, some draw the plans using a Cad programme and some are hand drawn.
-Either way the plans are prepared the end result will be the same.
+Once you have entered into an agreement for a loft conversion your information will be forwarded to one of our architects who will arrange an appointment to carry out a structural survey of your property.
+The information gathered from the survey will be used by him and our structural engineer to prepare the plans and calculations.
+These are then used to obtain planning approval for your conversion project.

-With over 35 years experience and the excellent relationships with built up with planning authorities, Charles Grosvenor Ltd do not cut corners, but provide a complete, quality service taking the strain out of the continued liaison required to obtain the necessary planning approval.
+We have over 35 years experience in loft conversion regulations and have built up excellent relationships with the planning authorities, Charles Grosvenor Ltd do not cut corners, but provide a complete, quality service taking the strain out of obtaining planning approval by liaising closely with the planning authorities.

 Full planning approval is not always required for all loft conversions, as you are allowed to extend your property by a certain volume under permitted development.
 If your conversion falls into this category, we always apply for a certificate of lawful development.
-A certificate of lawful development usually requires approximately six weeks to obtain, however full planning permission takes slightly longer.
+A certificate of lawful development usually requires approximately six weeks to obtain with full planning permission taking slightly longer.